 Most buildings have fire alarm and security systems built in as part of their initial construction not only as a matter of individual safety, but also to stay in line with local ordinances.
-Most residential, commercial and even industrial sites are required to have fire detectors that are routinely inspected and maintained by trained professionals to ensure they’re deemed safe for public use.
+Most residential, commercial and even industrial sites are required to have fire alarms that are routinely inspected and maintained by trained professionals to ensure they’re deemed safe for public use.
 In addition, structures also have a maximum occupant capacity as well as a floor plan that accommodates a secondary means of evacuating the premises in the event of a fire or other catastrophe.

 Depending on the specific line of business — take banking and secure transportation services, for example — there may be hard requirements on surveillance systems as well.
 Of course, these security systems are relied upon in order for contingency plans to be effective, which can save lives and valuable assets.
 What’s the use of an escape circuit if the sensors and alarms aren’t in working shape?
 And since many of them use backup batteries, those also have to be checked for consistency.

-This is why it’s essential for everyone, especially business owners, to stay up to date with their security and safety inspections.
+This is why it’s essential for everyone, especially business owners, to stay up to date with their security system inspections.
 This is often a necessity to keep your business up to date with required laws and regulations.
 Keep in mind that it’s not enough to rely on your own powers of observation to prevent vandalism or a fire outbreak, and neither the insurance companies nor the court of law will place confidence in your own eyes and ears alone.
 In the modern era, everybody takes one fact for granted: Well-maintained security systems are the guardian angels that silently ensure the safety of your facility.

-Inspections Protect Your Business
+Alarm Inspections Protect Your Business

 1. Your insurance may not cover you without acceptable proof of regulated security measures.